Kev-Daran/Book-Recommendation-System/README.md

 ->Scipy<br/>

 ## Algorithm 3-Using K Nearest Neighbour
-->In the third model, after preprocessing data,
+->In the third model, after preprocessing data, user and rating data are merged according to the ISBN of the books and the user-id of each user.<br/>
+->'Image-URL-S', 'Image-URL-M', 'Image-URL-L' columns are removed as we do not need them and rhey might skew the data.<br>
+->We calculate the Manhattan distance, Euclidean distance and Minkowski distance.<br>
+->We find the nearest neighbour to implement a simple popularity based Recommendation system.<br>
+->It shows us Manhattan distance between user 192762 with 500 other users distance to suggest book.
 <br>
 Librarires used:<br>
 ->Numpy<br>